BrayanHerreno7/Basinfo/plugins/cordova-plugin-googleplus/README.md

 ```
 Login on Android will use the accounts signed in on the user's device.

+#### Integrating Google Play Services

+To set up Google Play Services version, you can use PLAY_SERVICES_VERSION parameter (with 11.8.0 value by default).
+It is useful in order to avoid conflicts with another plugins which use any other different version of Google Play Service, because they MUST be the same version.

 #### Publishing your app in Google Play Store

 Google re-signs your app with a different certificate when you publish it in the Play Store.
 Once your app is published, copy the SHA-1 fingerprint of the "App signing certificate", found in the "App signing" section under "Release Management", in [Google Play Console](https://play.google.com/apps/publish/).
 Paste this fingerprint in the Release OAuth client ID in [Google Credentials Manager](https://console.developers.google.com/apis/credentials).